About the Oklahoma History Center

 Stories, spirits, triumphs, and tragedy—the Oklahoma History Center is your opportunity to experience Oklahoma’s inspiring and adventurous past.

-Located on eighteen acres across from the Oklahoma state capitol, the Oklahoma History Center is a beautifully designed exploration of Oklahoma—past to present.
-Within our 215,000 square-foot learning center are five galleries housing multiple hands-on audio, video, and computer activities.
+Located on eighteen acres across from the Oklahoma State Capitol, the Oklahoma History Center is a beautifully designed exploration of Oklahoma—past to present.
+Within our 215,000 square-foot learning center are five galleries and a Research Center.

 The Oklahoma History Center is a division of the Oklahoma Historical Society.
 The museum fulfills the Oklahoma Historical Society's mission through the application of the highest standards of collections care, the presentation of diverse exhibits, and multi-disciplinary educational programs.

-The Oklahoma Museum of History is also Smithsonian Affiliate.
-Smithsonian Affiliations are among the most comprehensive forms of Smithsonian national outreach.
+The Oklahoma History Center is also Smithsonian Affiliate.
 Through Smithsonian Affiliations, young people, families, and students are able to experience a piece of the Smithsonian—their national museum—through their own hometown museums.